-The ISIN Network can assist with your 144A or Reg S offering in many ways.
+Here at ISIN we assist with 144A or Reg S offering.
 From the initial drafting of the documents to securities identification codes to investor contacts, there is not an aspect of the process we are not familiar with.

 Regulation S provides an exclusion from the Section 5 registration requirements of the Securities Act of 1933, as amended (the “Securities Act”), for offerings made outside the United States by both U.S. and foreign issuers.
 A securities offering, whether private or public, made by an issuer outside of the United States in reliance on Reg S need not be registered under the Securities Act.
 The Regulation S safe harbors are non‐exclusive, meaning that an issuer that attempts to comply with Regulation S also may claim the availability of another applicable exemption from registration.